 While it will not be the experience of ‘living like a local, it’ll give you a look into how they live.
 In non-English speaking countries, the language will be a barrier outside the city center, but you get by with apps like Google Translate.

-When you’re working remotely and traveling, living an unhealthy life is straightforward.
+Living an unhealthy life is straightforward when working remotely and traveling.
 More so because of the fantastic food (especially in SE Asia) and you’re so focused on working, so often forget to exercise.

 Take regular exercise and build it into your routine every day.
 Think about maybe designating a day where you eat unhealthy food and eat healthy for the rest of the week.
 If you have pre-existing medical conditions, make sure you have your medication and a note of what you’re taking.

 Also, travel and medical insurance are essential to ensure that any expensive medical bills are covered should you be taken ill.

 Even though you’re in the places to work remotely, you are a tourist, so make sure you’re not ripped off and be wary of crowds of people.

 Pickpocketing is rife in all major cities, so keep wallets, money, house keys, and other essential items safely secured.

 Ensure you have a debit and credit card as a backup from your main bank card.
 Banks are becoming very security conscious about protecting their customers.
 Your account could be frozen if they see any unusual activity.